Soumya-r-Sahu/CBS_PYTHON/documentation/api/integration/django_guide.md

-# Django Integration Guide for CBS Banking API
+# Django Integration Guide 🛠️

 This guide provides detailed instructions for integrating the CBS Banking API with Django projects.
 The CBS banking system has been designed to work seamlessly with Django applications, providing a powerful backend for building banking and financial services.

-## Table of Contents
+## Table of Contents 📋

 1. [Requirements](#requirements)
 2. [Installation](#installation)